 - Follow practices for healthy code.

-A lot of leading businesses have decided to develop a PWA leading to a higher conversion rate and better user experience.
-This technology is a competition to many native app frameworks and additionally, mobile web browsers also support it.
+Many leading businesses have decided to develop a PWA leading to a higher conversion rate and better user experience.
+This technology competes with many native app frameworks because mobile web browsers also support it.
 Let’s see some of the top PWA examples out there.

 As of the fourth quarter of 2020, Spotify had 155 million premium subscribers worldwide.
-This music application can be played anywhere at any time and with any device.
+This music application can be played anywhere, at any time, and with any device.
 Spotify has been using web technologies for a long time.
-The Web Player is in line with the overall Spotify look and feel and is built on HTML5 standards.
+The Web Player is aligned with the overall Spotify look and feel and is built on HTML5 standards.
 It’s simple and fast in all key aspects.

 A Forbes magazine refined its application for browsers.
 The developed solution was faster than the mobile website so far.
 Forbes PWA improved mobile user experience and minimized load times.
 One of the indicators was that they registered up to 43% more sessions per user.